acse-hst21/Rapid-cost-estimate-documentation/README.md

 # Fast Development of Cost Estimates through Machine Learning Algorithms

 **Please note: The following repository contains ONLY the README file, documentation and software report attached to the python based library *rapid_cost_estimate*.
-In the absence of the majority of the original code, much of the functionality of this repository is limited.
-As such, this repository should serve as an indication as to the scope of the software, and is NOT an indication of the software's quality.**
+In the absence of the majority of the code from the original repository, much of the functionality of this repository is limited.
+As such, this repository should serve as an indication as to the scope of the software and is NOT an indication of the software's quality.**

-**The package was written in conjunction with Wintershall Dea AG, who own the licensing rights to the code.
-Thus, any individual who would like to make use of this software should contact Wintershall Dea AG.**
+**The package was written in conjunction with [Wintershall Dea AG](https://wintershalldea.com/en), who own the licensing rights to the code.
+Thus, any individual who would like to make use of this software should contact [Wintershall Dea AG](https://wintershalldea.com/en).**

+**For employees of Wintershall Dea who have been granted access to this software, the full code can be found at the following repository: [https://github.com/ese-msc-2021/irp-hst21](https://github.com/ese-msc-2021/irp-hst21)**

 ## Project description